Deputy Prime Minister of India

-The sitting deputy prime minister ranks fourth in the Order of Precedence of India and is nominated by prime minister and appointed by the president of India.
+The sitting deputy prime minister ranks fifth in the Order of Precedence of India and is nominated by prime minister and appointed by the president of India.

 The longest-serving deputy prime minister was the first deputy prime minister, Vallabhbhai Patel, whose tenure lasted 3 years and 122 days.
 His premiership was followed by Morarji Desai, Charan Singh, Jagjivan Ram, Yashwantrao Chavan, Devi Lal and L.K.
 Advani.

 The office has since been only intermittently occupied, having been occupied for a little more than 10 years out of the 75 years since its inception.
 Since 1950 India has had 7 deputy prime ministers, of which none having at least one full term.

 Origins and history

 India follows a parliamentary system in which the deputy prime minister is the presiding deputy head of the government and deputy chief of the executive of the government.
 The deputy prime minister must become a member of parliament within six months of beginning their tenure, if they are not one already.